PMET-public/module-data-install/README.md

 - Change any store codes, website, attribute set or category definitions to match your new configuration
 - Image references will be the path of the final image *example:* `i/m/image.jpg`.
 Those will need to be updated to the path of your import source.
 Most likely the path will be removed and just the file name (`image.jpg`) will be used

+### Gift Cards

+*File Name* - gift_cards.csv

+There is an issue with the giftcard product type where an imported gift card isn't correct until it is saved.
+This file will load in the product and save it, thus completing the process.

+*Columns*
+**sku** - (required)

+sku is the only column required.
+All other gift card information is included in the `products.csv` file

 ### MSI Source

 *File Name* - msi_source.csv